 The purpose of the Acquisitions Fund is to provide an ongoing source of funding for purchasing and preserving artifacts relevant to the Jamestown Settlement and the American Revolution Museum at Yorktown.
 The primary investment objective of this fund is to preserve and protect assets by focusing on conservation of principal and long-term growth of capital and income.
 This objective is generally attained by investing in a portfolio of high-quality securities.
-During 2020 and 2019, the Foundation made no withdrawals from this fund.
-During 2020 and 2019, \$25,525 and \$24,833, respectively, were released from the General Endowment Fund to the Acquisitions Fund.
+During 2021 and 2020, \$6,677 and \$25,525, respectively, were withdrawn from the fund.
+There were no funds released during 2021 and 2020.

 The purpose of the Education Programs Fund is to provide an ongoing source of funding for supporting educational programs including on-site and outreach education; outdoor interpretive areas and related programming; and changing exhibitions.
 The primary investment objective of the fund is to preserve and protect its assets by focusing on conservation of principal and long-term growth of capital and income.
 This objective is generally attained by investing in a portfolio of high-quality securities.
-During 2020 and 2019, \$23,135 and \$93,782, respectively, were withdrawn from the fund.
-During 2020 and 2019, \$61,017 and \$59,266, respectively, were released from the General Endowment Fund to the Education Programs Fund.
+During 2021 and 2020, \$34,347 and \$23,135, respectively, were withdrawn from the fund.
+During 2021 and 2020, \$12,088 and \$61,017, respectively, were released.

 The General Endowment Fund was established to provide cash flow for Jamestown-Yorktown Foundation, Inc. and Jamestown-Yorktown Foundation.
 The primary investment objective of the General Endowment fund is to preserve and protect the assets by focusing on conservation of principal and long-term growth of capital and income.
 This objective is generally attained by investing in a portfolio of high-quality securities.
-During 2020 and 2019, \$211,486 and \$197,496, respectively, were released from the General Endowment Fund to undesignated net assets.
+During 2021 and 2020, \$218,098 and \$211,486, respectively, were released from the General Endowment Fund to undesignated net assets.